'Mandzukic isn't the answer for Man Utd' - Ince questions January transfer policy | Goal.com

 "I feel that you never get your best players in January, clubs don't sell their best players in January, so whoever Manchester United are going to get is going to be a stop-gap.

-"If they're looking to go down the young route then the should be looking at young strikers, not Zlatan [Ibrahimovic] or Mandzukic."
+"If they're looking to go down the young route then they should be looking at young strikers, not Zlatan [Ibrahimovic] or Mandzukic."

 Mandzukic has yet to play a single minute in the current campaign and was left out of Juve’s Champions League squad by manager Maurizio Sarri.